ICarly: Development

 iCarly is the fourth series created by Dan Schneider for Nickelodeon.
-Schneider originally wanted to make a new TV series starring Miranda Cosgrove; the original idea of the show was that she plays a normal girl who, in a twist of fate, gets cast to star in her favorite TV show, Starstruck.
+After working with her on Drake & Josh, Schneider began pitching a new TV series starring Miranda Cosgrove; the original idea of the show was that she plays a normal girl who, in a twist of fate, gets cast to star in her favorite TV show, Starstruck.
 However, during a casual meeting in his den with his wife and his friend Steve, Schneider decided that it would be much better if Carly had her own show – a web show she could run herself and do whatever she wanted to do.
 In November 2006, Schneider then scrapped his Starstruck script and began developing a new pilot called iCarly during December.
 The pilot was filmed in January 2007.
 The series was filmed at the Nickelodeon on Sunset (now Earl Carroll Theatre).
 The exterior shots of the Shays' apartment building, Bushwell Plaza, are digitally altered images of the Eastern Columbia Building in Los Angeles.

 During production of Zoey 101, Schneider came up with the idea of the show and its name with his friend and producer of The Big Bang Theory, Steven Molaro.
 He was trying to think of a good title for the new series about kids who start their own web show.
 The pilot script followed a lead girl named "Sam" but the URL for iSam was already taken.
 Schneider tried other girls' names and bought the URL for iJosie, but eventually changed it to iCarly and enjoyed the name for the lead character.
 The names of the lead girls were then changed from Sam and Kira to Carly and Sam.